MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/workflow-bot-in-teams.md

 ## Add card actions

-To add card actions with JavaScript and TypeScript, you can perform the following:
+To add card actions with JavaScript and TypeScript, perform the following steps:

 <br>